john-smilga/react-projects/README.md

 #### Support

-Find the App Useful?
+Find the Content Useful?
 [You can always buy me a coffee](https://www.buymeacoffee.com/johnsmilga)

 #### Tutorial Video